daormar/debasher/doc/design_doc_resident.md

 ## Glossary (Glosario)

 The precise meaning of the words this document uses, in the order in which they build on each other; the Spanish equivalent is in parentheses.
 In Spanish "registro" can mean both the log and one of its entries, so here the log is the "log" and a record is an "entrada del log".
 Identifiers in backticks are names that exist in the code or that have been decided.
 Earlier text called the input log the "message log" and its replay "drain"; both names are gone from the code.
-The vocabulary of the guarantees (deterministic, idempotent, chaos test, durability level) is defined in the Contract, where it is used.
+The vocabulary of the guarantees (deterministic, idempotent, chaos test, mutation check, durability level) is defined in the Contract, where it is used.

 ### Program and topology